-Sophie Varney was diagnosed with Diffuse Intrinsic Pontine Glioma (DIPG) in December 2018.
-She turned 16 on May 17 as she closes out her sophmore year of high school.
-She has a 4.0 GPA, takes advanced classes, and was the freshman Homecoming Princess last year.
+Sophie Varney was diagnosed with diffuse intrinsic pontine glioma (DIPG) in December of 2018.
+She turned 16 on May 17, 2020, which happens to be DIPG Awareness Day, as she closed out her sophomore year of high school.
+She had a 4.0 GPA, took advanced classes, and was the freshman Homecoming Princess the previous year.

-“She’s popular, funny, and sporty,” her mom, Kim Varney, says.
-“Not only has she maintained her 4.0 GPA since her diagnosis, Sophie made the JV softball team and has started every single game.”
+“She was popular, funny, and sporty,” her mom, Kim Varney, said.
+“Not only did she maintain her 4.0 GPA since her diagnosis, Sophie made the JV softball team and started every single game.”

-At the beginning of each game, her softball team passes out #SophieStrong wristbands to the other team.
+At the beginning of each game, her softball team passed out #SophieStrong wristbands to the other team.
 “One time, one of the coaches on the other team came over and said she wanted to meet her.
 And she just told her how strong she was and how amazed she was by her.
-It’s just such a tight-knit community,” explains Kim.
+It’s just such a tight-knit community,” explained Kim.

-Not only have her teammates, other softball teams, coaches, and others in the softball community rallied around Sophie, her influence has reached as far as the University of Michigan women’s softball team.
+Not only did her teammates, other softball teams, coaches, and others in the softball community rally around Sophie, her influence reached as far as the University of Michigan women’s softball team.
 They invited Sophie out for dinner and gifted her with a personalized jersey.

 With the diagnosis came devastation.
-“It’s such a shocking diagnosis,” her mom explains.
-“But we just hope and pray that this medicine and experimental trial continues to work, and that they keep fighting to reverse this prognosis and develop new treatments.”
+“It’s such a shocking diagnosis,” her mom explained.
+“But we just hoped and prayed that this medicine and experimental trials continued to work, and that they would keep fighting to reverse this prognosis and develop new treatments.”

-“Sophie is in the middle of a clinical trial that is only available at four hospitals,” Kim Varney explains.
-“The only reason she’s here is because of the Carr family.
+“Sophie participated in a clinical trial that was only available at four hospitals,” Kim Varney explains.
+“The only reason she was there was because of the Carr family.
 During her treatment, we’d pick her up from school, shoot over to Ann Arbor for her treatment, and come back home in time for dinner.
 It was so important to us to keep things normal, for her to stay in school, to play softball, and to keep on living like normal.”

-Mark Varney, Sophie’s dad, says that resilience isn’t the common notion of “bouncing back” but rather “bouncing forward” after a crisis.
-“Since Sophie’s diagnosis we are constantly working on taking the wisdom we have learned about ourselves, about Sophie, and our friends and community, which have been so helpful and awe inspiring in terms of the support we have gotten from them collectively, and ‘bouncing forward’ because I would not want to give up that wisdom by just bouncing back to the way it was.
-Certainly I’d like Sophie to be healthy and cancer free, but what I’ve learned about us all I wouldn’t give up for anything.”
+Mark Varney, Sophie’s dad, said that resilience isn’t the common notion of “bouncing back” but rather “bouncing forward” after a crisis.
+“Since Sophie’s diagnosis, we were constantly working on taking the wisdom we had learned about ourselves, about Sophie, and our friends and community, which were so helpful and awe inspiring in terms of the support we received from them collectively, and ‘bouncing forward’ because I would not want to give up that wisdom by just bouncing back to the way it was.
+What I’ve learned about us all, I wouldn’t give up for anything.”